-10. The cause of death was a gunshot would to Charlotte's head.
-However, the State's expert was not able to determine the manner of death, i.e., how the gunshot wound had occurred.
+21. This expert further stated that there were more stippling around the entrance wound in an uninterrupted pattern with less stippling on the fingers.
+With gunshot wound had occurred.
 But as Broom has shown in the above, the only valid theory left, as clearly established by the facts from the State's expert -- is that the victim was holding the gun as it discharged and that is how stippling was on the victim's fingers.
 However, the State never had Dr. Youngs to testify before the grand jury (Exhibit A, p.
-22, ln.
-11 through 25; and p.
-23, ln.
+22, In.
+11 through 25, and p.
+23, In.
 1 and 2).
-Broom was tested and found to have no gunpowder residue/stippling on his hands and the State's own expert stated that it was stippling on Charlotte's left hand.
-In fact, one of the law enforcement personnel while in the hotel room saw stippling on Charlotte's left hand and this officer did some test on her hands.
+Broom was tested and found to have no gunpowder residue/stippling on his (Broom's) hands and the State's own expert stated that it was stippling on Charlotte's left hand.
+In fact, one of the law enforcement personnel while in the hotel room saw stippling on Charlotte's left hand and this officer did some test on Charlotte's hands.
 However, because of this officer's incompetence and/or his shoddy procedure this police officer by doing the test in reverse order destroyed the stippling that was on Charlotte's left hand.
-The officer did a neutron test first -- the chemicals use to swab Charlotte's hand washed away the stippling, leaving nothing to be picked up with the paraffin or scotch tape so that it could have been tested, only the holes from the powder burns in the hand remained.
+The officer did a neutron test first -- the chemicals use to swab Charlotte's hand washed away the stippling, leaving nothing to be picked up with the paraffin or scotch tape so that it could have been tested.